microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/DiagnosticReport?subject:Patient.name=Roel
 ```

-The FHIR data model's `reference` connections are primarily one-directional, meaning that references are formed from a "parent" Resource to a "child" Resource (and not the other way around).
-Nonetheless, FHIR does specify a method of reverse-chain searching with the `_has` parameter.
+The FHIR data model's `reference` associations are one-directional, meaning that structurally references are always formed in the direction from a "parent" Resource to a "child" Resource (and not vice-versa).
+For this reason, a chained search in FHIR as shown above is always in the direction from the referring Resource to the referred Resource.

+However, FHIR does specify a method of reverse-chain searching with the `_has` parameter.